- Stomach cancer may cause heartburn, stomach pain, anemia, weight loss, and appetite changes, but early symptoms are often absent.

 - Anemia

-Side effects of radiation therapy are more intense when it is done in combination with chemotherapy.
+Side effects may be more intense when radiation therapy is combined with chemotherapy.

 4. Immunotherapy

-Some side effects that may emerge include fever, weakness, nausea, vomiting, coughing and diarrhea.
+Possible side effects include fever, weakness, nausea and vomiting, cough, and diarrhea.